 For years now, I have been daydreaming of starting my walk-in clinic, and I have invested and will continue to invest the best part of my energy brainstorming for creative ideas to help me with this clear long-term goal.

-I have two little boys, 1 and 4 years old; even when I am with them, I think about health care issues and the way that they effect XXXX, Florida in particular.
-Most of the patients that I treat and imagine treating in the future are from the rural areas that surround our town.
-Thus, rural issues in nursing will be a special area for me in which I plan to go that extra mile.
-I know many of the health care workers in town and so hear stories about many of the rest.
-One older doctor is said to be retiring and I go a couple of blocks out of my way sometimes just to drive past his medical practice.
-But instead of his name I see “Name, ARNP” on the sign.
-I want to practice medicine as a nurse with a kind of Little House on the Prairie theme and make home visits to sick people who are unable to get to my clinic.
-I want to practice family medicine in people’s homes as well as my clinic, especially as I firmly believe that seeing the home in which people live and seek to recover is of enormous benefit to the holistic practitioner assessing the priority needs of basic patient care.
-Many people, especially older people and those confined to a bed or in a wheelchair seldom if ever leave their homes.
-These folks will be a very special part of my mission.
+I have two little boys, 1 and 4 years old; even with them, I think about healthcare issues and how they affect XXXX, Florida.
+Most of the patients I treat and imagine being treated in the future are from our town's rural areas.
+Thus, rural issues in nursing will be a particular area for me in which I plan to go that extra mile.
+I know many healthcare workers in town and hear stories about many.
+One older doctor is said to be retiring, and I sometimes go a couple of blocks out of my way to drive past his medical practice.
+But instead of his name, I see “Name, ARNP” on the sign.
+I want to practice medicine as a nurse with a kind of Little House on the Prairie theme and make home visits to sick people who cannot get to my clinic.
+I want to practice family medicine in people’s homes and my clinic, especially as I passionately believe that seeing the house where people live and seek to recover is enormously beneficial to the holistic practitioner assessing the priority needs of primary patient care.
+Many people, especially older people and those confined to a bed or wheelchair, seldom leave their homes.